 God opposes the proud, but gives grace to the humble.
 (James 4:6b ESV)

-There are 6 forms of pride that we must recognize.
+There are 6 forms of pride taught in Scripture that we must recognize.
 Because we expect pride when we succeed, the first three forms are more obvious.
 Since we don’t expect pride when we fail, the second three forms are less conspicuous.

 1. Self-exaltation: Pride gives credit to himself.